Sitecore/jss/packages/create-sitecore-jss/src/templates/angular-xmcloud/README.md

 The Angular XM Cloud integration consists of two parts:
 - `XM Cloud Angular`: simplifies connecting the application to XM Cloud and configuring the integration of multiple composable Sitecore products, provides out of the box helper components.
-- `XM Cloud Proxy`: Adds integration with XMCloud for the JSS SPA applications and enables editing, personalization and A/B component testing support. *[TODO] Add a link to the sample*
+- `XM Cloud Proxy`: Adds integration with XM Cloud for the JSS SPA applications and enables editing, personalization and A/B component testing support, see [XM Cloud Proxy](../node-xmcloud-proxy/)

-Once the app is built and its build artifacts are copied into the proxy

 The supported key features are as follows: